Skip to main content

 Taper gradually when discontinuing

 How long is the typical treatment?
-6 months to 1 year; many patients continue for years Varies; months to years
+6 months to 1 year; many patients continue for years 6 months to 1 year; many patients continue for years

 Who typically uses the medication?
-Adolescent to adult; sometimes prescribed off-label for children 6 and older Ages 6 to adult
+Ages 7 to adult, depending on indication; sometimes prescribed off-label for younger children Ages 6 to adult, depending on indication; sometimes prescribed off-label for younger children

 Conditions treated by Lexapro and Zoloft

-Lexapro is an SSRI indicated for acute and maintenance treatment of major depressive disorder (MDD) in adolescents aged 12-17 years and adults, and acute treatment of generalized anxiety disorder (GAD) in adults.
+Lexapro is an SSRI indicated for acute and maintenance treatment of major depressive disorder (MDD) in adolescents aged 12-17 years and adults, and acute treatment of generalized anxiety disorder (GAD) in children 7 years and older as well as adults.
+The drug is also used off-label for other mental health conditions.

-Zoloft is an SSRI indicated for the treatment of major depressive disorder (MDD), obsessive-compulsive disorder (OCD), panic disorder (PD), post-traumatic stress disorder (PTSD), social anxiety disorder (SAD), and premenstrual dysphoric disorder (PMDD).
+Zoloft is an SSRI indicated for the treatment of major depressive disorder (MDD), panic disorder (PD), post-traumatic stress disorder (PTSD), social anxiety disorder (SAD), and premenstrual dysphoric disorder (PMDD) in adults and obsessive-compulsive disorder (OCD) in children 6 years and older as well as adults.
+Additional off-label use occurs.

 Condition Lexapro Zoloft